 When we adopted Duke, a 1-year-old Newfoundland, my family and I were still healing from the loss of our German shepherd, my childhood dog, only two weeks earlier.
 Not only did this loving ball of fluff help ease our heartache, but we were already prepared to give him everything he needed to suit his massive doggy needs.
 However, had we not been equipped with food meant for 90+ pound dogs, an endless supply of pig ear treats, and dozens of “indestructible” toys (spoiler alert: he decimated them), such a spontaneous adoption would not have gone as seamlessly as it did.
 The truth is, there’s so much more preparation that goes into rescuing a dog than just love at first sight.

 “Having a place that can be your dog’s own space is important,” says Wasserberger.
 Filling their crate with a bed, toys, and even old clothes that still have your scent give your dog a sense of security.
-It is especially important if you’re bringing home a puppy that needs training and you don’t want your dog to be left to wander around when you’re not home.
+It's especially important if you’re bringing home a puppy that needs training and you don’t want your dog to be left to wander around when you’re not home.

-If you can avoid rawhide, do.
-Give them something to chew on like bully sticks or lamb horns.
-They won’t break off and get caught in your dog’s throat — and they promote dental health — all while keeping your furniture safe..
 “Avoid giving your dog things like cooked chicken bones and beef bones,” Wasserberger advises.
 “They splinter and get stuck in your dog’s intestines.
 And because the bones are cooked, they have absolutely no nutritional value to them.”